Key Tips for Effective Employee Performance Reviews

 Gain feedback from close colleagues who may have some insights into the employee and their behaviours and attitudes.

-Performance reviews can be a helpful tool in tracking where your employees are at and how you can further support them to meet their goals.
+Performance reviews can be a helpful tool in tracking where your employees are and how you can further support them to meet their goals.
 Constant check-ins and reviews will help build trust within the organisation and allow staff to speak up if they are concerned about their performance.

 The overall goal of setting a performance review is to look at your employee's strengths and weaknesses.
 Showing your employees you respect and trust them will help employees understand they can come to you for extra support if they feel they need to.